engmaths/emat30008/pdes/finite_diff.md

 <ol><li>
 ~~~

-(Essential) Use finite differences to find a numerical solution to
+Use finite differences to find a numerical solution to
 $$
 \tdd{u}{x} = 0, \quad
 u(a) = \gamma_1, \quad u(b) = \gamma_2.